is jock itch?

 in the skin around the groin, inner thighs, and buttocks.

 Jock itch is most common in men and adolescent boys.
+The

-areas can also be red, flaky, or scaly.
+be red, flaky, or scaly.

 Though jock itch can be bothersome, it’s typically a mild